 There were too many good shots to include in this brochure, but you can see how the final product makes an impactful hand out for job fairs or mailings.
 A matching pop-up banner for job fairs was created for this campaign, and the recruitment campaign helped the company talent triple over a few years.

 The images were also published, along with many others, in brochures, on the web site, and across the company social media channels, creating a ton of value for the company.
-Art direction, photography, and design can be tailored for creative results, and this shoot and design campaign branched accelerate growth.
+This campaign attracted a ton of talent at career fairs, online, and contributed to the growth of this international software company.